iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 ***STING (Still TrInary Network Gossip)***

 1. Allow for faster syncing by
     a.
-Seperating between requests and broadcasts of transactions.
+Separating between requests and broadcasts of transactions.
     b.
 Allowing to request specific milestones by index.
     c.
 Sharing between nodes information on the milestones in their databases via Heartbeats